 - Start an online business (not passive immediately, but it’s surprisingly cheap and easy to start a WordPress site from which you can build a business)

 After you start building the easier income streams, and when your cash flow strengthens further, you can focus on more powerful income producing assets.

 Rental properties are a solid way to grow wealth and build income streams.
-I’ve owned a rental for about 6 years and I now gross about $500 per month (before setting aside maintenance funds).
+I owned a rental for about 8 years.

 Buying your first property is often a learning experience.
 So read books on the subject before you get started to avoid beginner mistakes.

-As your wealth grows, you may want to look into real estate crowdfunding with a service like RealtyShares or FundRise.
+As your wealth grows, you may want to look into real estate crowdfunding with a service like Peerstreet or Fundrise.
 Both enable you to invest in real estate projects that are run by other contractors and investors, making it relatively hands-free.
-Read more about RealtyShares here.

 While I prefer passive income streams, entrepreneurial types can build side hustles to earn extra income.
 My favorite resource for extra income inspiration is Side Hustle Nation.
 It’s a blog a podcast on the subject where every week there’s new ideas for creating “job-free” income.

 Chief Side Hustler, Nick Loper, has a new book on the subject of side income streams called Buy Buttons: The Fast-Track Strategy to Make Extra Money and Start a Business in Your Spare Time, which has hundreds of ideas to make extra cash on the side.

 When you build income streams outside of a primary income, every new passive dollar you earn decreases your reliance on your day job.
 Side hustles further diversify your income, and can even turn into a full-time business.